 What sets us apart:

-All registered nurses have an associate degree or bachelor’s degree.
 With the demand for emergency services growing at a rapid pace, the NRHS ED continues to hire and retain the very best nurses.
 To accomplish this, we participate in a nurse extern/intern program which attracts new RN’s and mentors them.

 All registered nurses are ACLS (Advanced Cardiac Life Support), and PAL’S (Pediatric Advanced Life Support) certified with our Trauma Nurses, TNCC (Trauma Nursing Core Course) certified.
 CEN (Certified Emergency Nursing) status is encouraged and supported.